 Prostaglandins and Diet

-You should all have had it ‘drummed into you’ by now that the KEY way to shift the production of prostaglandins from the negative (inflammatory / pain messenger / womb contracting type) to the positive (anti-inflammatory / suppress womb contractions and pain messenger type), is through your diet, and most crucially by the types of fats and oils you include in your diet.
+You can now see that the KEY way to shift the production of prostaglandins from the negative (inflammatory / pain messenger / womb contracting type) to the positive (anti-inflammatory / suppress womb contractions and pain messenger type), is through your diet, and most crucially by the types of fats and oils you include in your diet.

 The enzyme delta-6-desaturase acts on linoleic acid - from most vegetable, nut and seed oils - to transform it to gamma-linoleic acid (GLA).
 GLA is used to make the anti-inflammatory series 1 prostaglandins and also supports healthy nervous system function.